Unit 1: The Art of Writing (& writing about art)

 Group analysis assignments

-Read: “The Art of the Travel Essay” & “History” by Dinty Moore
+Read: “Writing the Travel Essay” & “History” by Dinty Moore

 Analyzing place & travel